guide

 • Never store credentials in code or version control

-• Use your automation platform's built-in credential storage
+• Use the automation platform's built-in credential storage

 Error Handling